twollnik/YETI/docs/user/copert_cold_strategy.rst

 the following options in your ``config.yaml``.
 Don't forget to add the parameters specified here: :doc:`config`

-Please note that we currently only provide a validation function for mode unified_data.

 If using mode ``input_data``:
 '''''''''''''''''''''''''''''